ResearchComputing/Documentation/docs/index.rst

 **Acknowledging Alpine:**
 "This work utilized the Alpine high performance computing resource at the University of Colorado Boulder.
 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University."

+**Acknowledging Cumulus:**
+"This work utilized the CUmulus on-premise cloud service at the University of Colorado Boulder.
+CUmulus is jointly funded by the National Science Foundation (award OAC-1925766) and the University of Colorado Boulder."

 **Acknowledging Summit:**
 "This work utilized the Summit supercomputer, which is supported by the National Science Foundation (awards ACI-1532235 and ACI-1532236), the University of Colorado Boulder, and Colorado State University.
 The Summit supercomputer is a joint effort of the University of Colorado Boulder and Colorado State University."